W211-E55-AMG/Flight-Test-Course/README.md

 ![](Imgs/ROC_Plane2.jpg)

 ## Discussion ##
 For this Flight Test there will be no section about results, analysis or conclusion due to the fact not all of the groups where able to complete this test.
-The reason is that when approaching the flight ceiling of the aircraft the longer this test will take
+The reason is that the university aircraft are designated for flight students making it complicated toe schedule a flight with enough time to test the climb performance at higher altitudes.
+As can be seen in the image below the higher in altitude the and temperature the lower the rate of climb is of the aircraft.
+This is due to the fact both conditions causes the air to be less dense.
+Recalling the momentum equation $` ρ_1V_1A=ρ_2V_2A `$
 </details>